Amazon failed to record warehouse injuries, U.S. agency says

 Amazon is contesting those findings, and in October filed a lawsuit claiming the department cannot force the company to address the alleged safety hazards while its appeal is pending.

-(Reporting by Daniel Wiessner in Albany, New York, Editing by Alexia Garamfalvi and Howard Goller)
+(Reporting by Daniel Wiessner in Albany, New York, Editing by Alexia Garamfalvi, Howard Goller and Aurora Ellis)

 ((daniel.wiessner@thomsonreuters.com))